JDBDT/jdbdt/src/site/markdown/Tutorial.md

 The `USERS` table represents user data in the form of a numeric id, a login, a name, a password, a role, and a creation date.
 The code for table creation below should be self-explanatory.
-It is just worth remarking that we'd be better off in database design terms if we used a reference table for user roles instead of the `ROLE` field as it is below.
+A sequence or identity column setting could be associated to the `ID` column, but we keep the example as simple as possible to ensure the script runs for different database engines.
+Also, a reference table (for a better design style) for roles or an enum type (as supported by some engines) could be used in association to the `ROLE` field.

-	CREATE TABLE IF NOT EXISTS USERS
+	CREATE TABLE USERS
 	(
-        ID INTEGER PRIMARY KEY NOT NULL,
+		ID INTEGER PRIMARY KEY NOT NULL ,
-        LOGIN VARCHAR(10) UNIQUE NOT NULL,
+		LOGIN VARCHAR(16) UNIQUE NOT NULL,
-        NAME VARCHAR(40) NOT NULL,
+		NAME VARCHAR(32) NOT NULL,
 		PASSWORD VARCHAR(32) NOT NULL,
+		ROLE VARCHAR(7) DEFAULT 'REGULAR' NOT NULL
+		CHECK (ROLE IN ('ADMIN', 'REGULAR', 'GUEST')),
 		CREATED DATE
 	);

 ### `User`